thrackle-io/rules-engine/docs/src/src/client/token/handler/ruleContracts/HandlerTokenMaxDailyTrades.sol/contract.HandlerTokenMaxDailyTrades.md

 that setting a rule will automatically activate it.

-*Set the tokenMaxDailyTradesRuleId.
+*Set the TokenMaxDailyTrades.
 Restricted to rule administrators only.*

 ```solidity